microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Coach/Solution-02.md

 1. Open the `docker-compose.yaml` file in a text editor.

-1. Remove the `rockpaperscissors-sql` service since the application will use an Azure SQL database.
+1. Comment out the `rockpaperscissors-sql` service since the application will use an Azure SQL database.

 1. Modify the `rockpaperscissors-server` service to use the Azure SQL database (notice that you modify the connection string & remove the dependency on the `rockpaperscissors-sql` service).
 Get the server FQDN & database name from the Azure portal.